 For me it’s an essential tool, I even created a whole webpage to share my knowledge and experience.
 Microsoft 365 and Microsoft Teams is fit for any organisation, it’s a great way of working smarter and collaborate better.

-Already have Microsoft 365 licenses, then start working in Teams asap, it’s already included!
+If you have Microsoft 365, then start working in Teams ASAP, it’s already included!